-If you are a serious birding hotshot and already ticked off most of what the lower 48 states have to offer, then you are unfortunately going to have to head to Alaska or get micro and target specific species one by one, but you probably already know that 🙂
+Or maybe you’re a serious birding hotshot, and you’ve ticked off what most of the lower 48 States have to offer.
+You may have to venture all the way to Alaska or get micro and start targeting specific species one by one, but you probably already know that 🙂

 Also see: Best birdwatching apps in the USA